 How much a personal injury case is worth varies widely depending on the severity of an accident, the injuries involved, the percentage of fault, and total damages.
 But compensation amounts can range from $3,000 to $75,000 or more.
-And you’re likely to have a better outcome if you work with a personal injury lawyer.
+And you’re likely to have a better outcome if you work with personal injury lawyer in Dallas Texas.

 The amount of your payout mostly depends on these factors:

 The more serious your injuries, the higher your medical costs will be.
 It will also likely affect your lost wages because you’ll need to take more time off work.
 And serious injuries can affect other damages, as well, which can mean a higher settlement amount.

 Insurance Policy Limits